 French film director and screenwriter Claire Denis (b.
 1946) has been one of France’s leading filmmakers for several years now.
-She was raised in colonial French Africa and after working as assistant director to Dusan Makavejev, Robert Enrico, Costa-Gavras, Wim Wenders and Jim Jarmusch (from 1974 through 1987), she debuted as film director with the semi-autobiographical “Chocolat” (1988), and became a highly respected director with “Beau travail” (1999) and “Trouble Every Day” (2001) as some of her other career highlights.
+She was raised in colonial French Africa, and after working as assistant director to Dusan Makavejev, Robert Enrico, Costa-Gavras, Wim Wenders, and Jim Jarmusch (from 1974 through 1987), she debuted as a film director with the semi-autobiographical “Chocolat” (1988) and became a highly respected director with “Beau travail” (1999) and “Trouble Every Day” (2001) as some of her other career highlights.

-She was invited to the latest Rotterdam International Film Festival where she, during a masterclass, talked about het latest feature “High Life” starring Robert Pattinson and Juliette Binoche.
+She was invited to the latest Rotterdam International Film Festival where she, during a masterclass, talked about her latest feature, “High Life,” starring Robert Pattinson and Juliette Binoche.
 You can find here a slightly edited and condensed version of the topics she talked about.

 Ms. Denis, the beginning of your films is always very strong and ambiguous, and so is “High Life.”
 Would you agree?

 First of all, I would like to say that for “High Life,” how lucky we were to find this little girl [Scarlet Lindsay], and Robert Pattinson was so inside the project, so trustful.
 It was touching, and I was also touched by the importance of the music, composed by Stuart Staples, a musician with whom I have worked with for twenty years now.
-But, as an answer to your question, the strange thing with this film is that I always thought it was going to start with not the very beginning of the story.
+But, as an answer to your question, the strange thing about this film is that I always thought it would start with not the very beginning of the story.
 I wanted it to take place in this old rusty spaceship, far away from the solar system, which looked like a jail, and there you had this man and this baby—as if it was almost like the end of a story.
-This was very important because basically this was this precious idea of the film—this man alone.
-His only reason to stay on board is that he has a baby to take care of, he’s responsable for this life.
-That’s why I wanted to start like that, and not work in a chronological order.
+This was very important because, basically, this was this precious idea of the film—this man alone.
+His only reason to stay on board is that he has a baby to take care of, he’s responsible for this life.
+That’s why I wanted to start like that and not work in a chronological order.

 What about the use of color in the film, especially green?
 You have this strange, intense garden, followed by a very quick portrait of the nature of the ship.

 I thought, the only thing growing—apart from the baby—was this garden.
-It was the only place that was still earthy, that was alive, so very much alive by growing and by the color of a garden, with the yellow and the green.
-I had read a lot about space and I found out it’s very important for the space program to be able to grow plants, vegetables and fruit, something fresh, and not only have dried powders.
+It was the only place that was still earthy, alive, so very much alive by growing and by the color of a garden, with the yellow and the green.
+I had read a lot about space, and I found out it’s very important for the space program to be able to grow plants, vegetables, and fruit, something fresh, and not only have dried powders.
 So I realized this little soil is like a sort of small paradise in that ship, like the paradise of Eden in the bible.

 We’re all very used to the Hollywood versions of high-tech spaceships and suits, but in “High Life” you look at it in a different way, don’t you?

 It was a jail flying through space, outside the solar system, which means it takes a lot of time already to get there.
-This main character is not new in space, he has been there for five or six years.
-The spaceship is a sort of half abandoned place, he’s there alone with a baby.
+This main character is not new in space; he has been there for five or six years.
+The spaceship is a sort of half-abandoned place; he’s there alone with a baby.
 He was sent into space in this condition, but he’s not a soldier of the force.
-Actually we copied the Russian cosmonaut space costume, maybe they look dull but they’re also high-tech in a way.
-They’re not out of fashion, they have something to offer.
-Besides they still exist, you know.
+Actually, we copied the Russian cosmonaut space costume, maybe they look dull, but they’re also high-tech in a way.
+They’re not out of fashion; they have something to offer.
+Besides, they still exist, you know.
 And I wanted the ship to look like a jail, no more than that.
-I remember when I was in the space centre in Cologne, Germany, it’s a place where they train cosmonauts, and after they have spent two or three months in space, they rehabilitate them, because when they get back from space, their muscles, their bones, their eyes… they have to recuperate.
-So when I was there, I was surprised, because in the copy of the space station, a lot of the equipment is Russian, although it’s part American, Russian, and European.
-I saw this computer that looked like something from the 1980s, there was something reassuring that time was already a part of the truth.
+I remember when I was in the space center in Cologne, Germany, it’s a place where they train cosmonauts, and after they have spent two or three months in space, they rehabilitate them because when they get back from space, their muscles, their bones, their eyes… they have to recuperate.
+So when I was there, I was surprised, because, in the copy of the space station, a lot of the equipment is Russian, although it’s part American, Russian, and European.
+I saw this computer that looked like something from the 1980s; there was something reassuring that time was already a part of the truth.